geekabhinav007/RedisTutorial/docs/redisWork.md

-# Simple Table in Redis
+# Convert Redis Databse to CSV File

+## Test the Redis data to table data

 Redis is a NoSQL database and does not support traditional table structures like SQL databases.
 However, you can use Redis data structures such as Hashes, Lists, Sets, and Sorted Sets to create a simple key-value mapping, similar to a table.